federicoatz/Staircase_oTreeLite/README.md

 # Staircase_oTreeLite
-'Staircase' Risk Elicitation Method for oTree Lite
+This repository contains a 'Staircase' Risk Elicitation Method for oTree Lite based on https://github.com/felixholzmeister/icl but implemented for oTree v>5